 Listing 19-18: Adding a 'static lifetime bound to T to constrain T to types that have only 'static references or no references

 Because 'static means the reference must live as long as the entire program, a type that contains no references meets the criteria of all references living as long as the entire program (because there are no references).
-For the borrow checker concerned about references living long enough, there’s no real distinction between a type that has no references and a type that has references that live forever; both of them are the same for the purpose of determining whether or not a reference has a shorter lifetime than what it refers to.
+For the borrow checker concerned about references living long enough, there is no real distinction between a type that has no references and a type that has references that live forever: both are the same for determining whether or not a reference has a shorter lifetime than what it refers to.

 Inference of Trait Object Lifetimes

-In Chapter 17 in the “Using Trait Objects that Allow for Values of Different Types” section, we discussed trait objects, consisting of a trait behind a reference, that allow us to use dynamic dispatch.
+In Chapter 17 in the section “Using Trait Objects that Allow for Values of Different Types,” we discussed trait objects, consisting of a trait behind a reference, that allow us to use dynamic dispatch.
 We haven’t yet discussed what happens if the type implementing the trait in the trait object has a lifetime of its own.
-Consider Listing 19-19, where we have a trait Red and a struct Ball.
-Ball holds a reference (and thus has a lifetime parameter) and also implements trait Red.
+Consider Listing 19-19 where we have a trait Red and a struct Ball.
+The Ball struct holds a reference (and thus has a lifetime parameter) and also implements trait Red.
 We want to use an instance of Ball as the trait object Box<Red>:

+prod: check xref

-Filename: src/main.rs
+src/main.rs

 trait Red { }